oguzhanakca/socialize-frontend/README.md

 1. As a user, I can create a new account so that I can access all the features for signed up users.
 2. As a user, I can sign in to the app so that I can access functionality for logged in users.
 3. As a user, I can tell if I am logged in or not so that I can log in if I need to.
-5. As a user, I can view user's avatars so that I can easily identify users of the application.
+4. As a user, I can view user's avatars so that I can easily identify users of the application.
-6. As a user I, can view other users profiles so that I can see their posts and learn more about them.
+5. As a user I, can view other users profiles so that I can see their posts and learn more about them.
-7. As a user I can see a list of the most followed profiles so that I can see which profiles are popular.
+6. As a user I can see a list of the most followed profiles so that I can see which profiles are popular.
-8. As a user, I can view statistics about a specific profile: bio, number of posts, follows and users followed so that I can learn more about them.
+7. As a user, I can view statistics about a specific profile: bio, number of posts, follows and users followed so that I can learn more about them.
-9. As a logged in user, I can edit my profile so that I can change my profile picture and bio.
+8. As a logged in user, I can edit my profile so that I can change my profile picture and bio.
-10. As a logged in user, I can change my username and password so that I can change my name and keep my profile secure.
+9. As a logged in user, I can change my username and password so that I can change my name and keep my profile secure.
-11. As a logged in user, I can create posts so that I can share my experiences and images with others.
+10. As a logged in user, I can create posts so that I can share my experiences and images with others.
-12. As a user, I can view the details of a single post so that I can learn more about it.
+11. As a user, I can view the details of a single post so that I can learn more about it.
-13. As a user, I can view all the most recent posts so that I am up to date with the newest content.
+12. As a user, I can view all the most recent posts so that I am up to date with the newest content.
-14. As a logged in user, I can view the posts I liked so that I can review them.
+13. As a logged in user, I can view the posts I liked so that I can review them.
-15. As a user, I can search for posts with keywords, so that I can find the posts and user profiles I am most interested in.
+14. As a user, I can search for posts with keywords, so that I can find the posts and user profiles I am most interested in.
-17. As a post owner, I can edit my post title and description so that I can make corrections or update my post after it was created.
+15. As a post owner, I can edit my post title and description so that I can make corrections or update my post after it was created.
-18. As a user, I can view the specific post so that I can read the comments about the post.
+16. As a user, I can view the specific post so that I can read the comments about the post.
-19. As a user, I want to have a navigation bar that provides easy access to different sections of the app so that I can quickly navigate.
+17. As a user, I want to have a navigation bar that provides easy access to different sections of the app so that I can quickly navigate.
-20. As a user, I can navigate through pages quickly so that I can view content without requiring page refresh.
+18. As a user, I can navigate through pages quickly so that I can view content without requiring page refresh.
-21. As a not logged in user, I can see sign in and sign up options so that I can sign in/sign up.
+19. As a not logged in user, I can see sign in and sign up options so that I can sign in/sign up.
-22. As a user, I can keep scrolling through the pages on the site, that are loaded for me automatically so that I have better user experience.
+20. As a user, I can keep scrolling through the pages on the site, that are loaded for me automatically so that I have better user experience.
-23. As a logged in user, I can comment on posts so that I can share my opinion about post with others.
+21. As a logged in user, I can comment on posts so that I can share my opinion about post with others.
-24. As a user, I can see when a comment was made so that I know how old a comment is.
+22. As a user, I can see when a comment was made so that I know how old a comment is.
-25. As an owner of a comment, I can delete my comment so that I can control removal of my comment from the application.
+23. As an owner of a comment, I can delete my comment so that I can control removal of my comment from the application.
-26. As an owner of a comment, I can edit my comment so that I can fix or update my existing comment.
+24. As an owner of a comment, I can edit my comment so that I can fix or update my existing comment.
-27. As a logged in user, I can follow and unfollow other users so that I can see and remove posts by specific users in my posts feed.
+25. As a logged in user, I can follow and unfollow other users so that I can see and remove posts by specific users in my posts feed.
-28. As a user, I want to start a chat with another user so that I can communicate with them through private messages.
+26. As a user, I want to start a chat with another user so that I can communicate with them through private messages.
-29. As a user, I want to see a list of all my previous chats so that I can easily access my past conversations.
+27. As a user, I want to see a list of all my previous chats so that I can easily access my past conversations.
-30. As a user, I want to send a message in a selected chat so that I can share my thoughts and information within the conversation.
+28. As a user, I want to send a message in a selected chat so that I can share my thoughts and information within the conversation.
-31. As a user, I want to edit my own messages so that I can correct any mistakes I made in the message.
-32. As a user, I want to delete my own messages so that I can remove any messages sent by mistake or those that are no longer needed.
+29. As a user, I want to delete my own messages so that I can remove any messages sent by mistake or those that are no longer needed.
-33. As a logged in user, I can like a post so that I can show my support for the posts that interest me.
+30. As a logged in user, I can like a post so that I can show my support for the posts that interest me.
-34. As a logged in user, I can like a comment so that I can show my support for the comments that interest me.
+31. As a logged in user, I can like a comment so that I can show my support for the comments that interest me.
-35. As a user, I want to be informed when I navigate a page that does not exist.
+32. As a user, I want to be informed when I navigate a page that does not exist.

 ## Technical Design